MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

 1. Decreased Accuracy for Metadata-Based Queries: Queries that rely on specific metadata, such as "movies with actor David Brown" or "movies released after 2004," should perform less effectively than before, as these fields are no longer used in the embedding process.
 This confirms that the focus has shifted to improving semantic search over metadata-based queries.

-## Challenge 5: Keyword based searches
+## Challenge 6: Keyword based searches

 ### Introduction

-You've seen that users often search for movie information based on either semantic content or specific text matches.
-To help them find the right information, the Movie Guru app needs to dynamically choose the best search method.

-The goal of this challenge is to build a flow that takes a short user query, determines whether a **Keyword**-based search or a **Vector**-based search is more appropriate, and then returns a **rewritten query** that will be passed to the retriever.
+The Movie Guru app should help users find movie information through either keyword-based or vector-based search.
+This challenge focuses on building a flow that analyzes a short user query, determines the best search method (vector or keyword), and rewrites the query for optimal retrieval.
+The flow will invoke a dotPrompt to classify the query type and forward it to the retriever with the appropriate parameters, returning relevant documents.

 Example Scenarios:

-- For a query like "movies that are shorter than 30 mins," the system should recognize this as a structured/keyword based query and return:
+- For a query like "movies that are shorter than 30 mins," the model should recognize this as a structured/keyword based query and return:

     ```json
     {